oronder/Oronder/README.md

 `https://github.com/oronder/Oronder/releases/latest/download/module.json`

 Oronder provides deep FoundryVTT Discord Integration.
 Access your character sheets, roll for downtime activities, schedule sessions and reward exp all without needing to log back into Foundry.
-Oronder is designed to meet the needs of running a complex Westmarches game with multiple DMs and players, but also shines for sinple party campaigns.
+Oronder is designed to meet the needs of running a complex Westmarches game with multiple DMs and players, but also shines for single party campaigns.

 ### Installation Instructions